 If you are new pet owner, potty training your dog should be at the top of your To Do list.
-But what if your adorable pup is stubborn and refuses to take it outside?
+It’s not always easy potty training a difficult puppy, but these nine tips should help teach your dog to go to the bathroom outside instead of on your carpet or hardwood floor.

-We’ve partnered with eHow to provide step-by-step tips on how to best potty train your dog.
+We’ve compiled step-by-step tips on how to best potty train your dog.
 With love and patience, your dog will soon be doing their business outdoors instead of on your newly polished wood floors or soiling your carpet.

 1. Limit Your Dog’s Home Access

+One of the first steps in potty training a difficult dog or puppy is to establish their own space in your home.
 Prepare an area where your dog has limited access in your home.
-This might involve putting up a toddler gate across a doorway or keeping him a kitchen or a laundry room.
+This might involve putting up a toddler gate across a doorway or keeping them in the kitchen or a laundry room.
 Their area should have only solid surface flooring, no carpeting.
 Put their crate in the area.
 Your dog’s crate must be big enough that they can comfortably stand, turn around and stretch out when lying down.
 Crate training can take a few days or weeks – don’t rush into it.
 The goal is to make your dog feel comfortable in their crate, not trapped or frustrated.

 2. Potty Training Pads Are Lifesavers

-Place newspapers on a large part of the floor in her area and place a potty-training pad in the middle.
+Place newspapers on a large part of the floor in their area and place a potty-training pad in the middle.
 These pads are treated with pheromones that tell your dog to “go here.”
-Make a separate feeding area, preferably outside for now, although you must provide fresh water for your dog at least once per hour.
+Make a separate feeding area, preferably outside of their separate space for now, although you must provide fresh water for your dog at least once per hour.
 With time, your dog will learn to go to the bathroom on the pad.
 Some owners of smaller dogs, especially those in high rises or cold climates, rely on these pads for potty training year-round.

 3. Devise a Feeding and Napping Schedule